South Brooklyn Marine Terminal: Rail service

 Adjacent to the Bush Terminal it is served by car float and transloading activities of New York New Jersey Rail via the 65th Street Yard which also connects to the Bay Ridge Branch, operated by the New York Connecting Railroad.
 Rail infrastructure improvements along 1st Avenue completed in 2012 connected the yard to SBMT.
-Other investments in infrastructure included a new break-bulk rail spur along the 39th Street shed, two new rail sidings for auto rack transloading, and a new rail connection to the SIMS facility at the 29th Street Pier.
+Other investments in infrastructure included a new break-bulk rail spur along the 39th Street shed, two new rail endings for auto rack transloading, and a new rail connection to the SIMS facility at the 29th Street Pier.
 SBMT is also connected along the South Brooklyn Railway (ROW) to 36th–38th Street Yard.
 In 2012, the interchange with New York New Jersey Rail, LLC at Second Avenue was refurbished and a new ramp was installed at the 38th Street Yard at Fourth Avenue to allow receipt of new R156 locomotives and other subway rolling stock that are delivered on flat cars.